 Now, most sleep consultants and experts will probably try and tell you that there is always one method that is the right one – and there is always a wrong way to do things.

-However, let’s look at things from the law of averages, based on the fact that every child, parent, and family are different.
+However, let’s look at things from the law of averages, based on the fact that every child, parent, and family is different.
 As such, things will work differently for everyone.

 There’s no inherently right or wrong sleep training method – there’s what works and what doesn’t.